 If you ever have heard about brain disorders like Alzheimer’s disease or dementia, you would definitely be having doubts concerning their connection to each other.

-Alzheimer’s disease can be treated partially to make patients life easy — it is important that you get it diagnosed by your general physician in early stages—its true that, with proper treatment, you can mitigate some of the deadly symptoms of it.
+Alzheimer’s disease can be treated partially to make patients’ life easy — it is important that you get it diagnosed by your general physician in the early stages—it’s true that, with proper treatment, you can mitigate some of the deadly symptoms of it.

 Yes, both Alzheimer’s and Dementia are related to memory problems but there are several hundred other diseases that can also cause ‘memory loss’.